w3ctag/design-reviews/2013/07/WebAudio.md

 Lots of questions arise, particularly if we think of media element audio playback _as though_ it's low-level aspects were described in terms of Web Audio:

- * What `AudioContext` do media elements use by default?
- * Is that context available to script?
-Is there such a thing as a "default context"?
- * What does it mean to have multiple `AudioContext` instances for the same hardware device?
-Chris Wilson advises that they are simply sum'd, but how is _that_ described?
- * By what mechanism is an `AudioContext` attached to hardware?
-If I have multiple contexts corresponding to independent bits of hardware...how does that even happen? `AudioContext` doesn't seem to support any parameters and there aren't any statics defined for "default" audio contexts corresponding to attached hardware (or methods for getting them).
  * Can a media element be connected to multiple `AudioContext`s at the same time?
  * Does `ctx.createMediaElementSource(n)` disconnect the output from the default context?
  * If a second context calls `ctx2.createMediaElementSource(n)` on the same media element, is it disconnected from the first?